Leopard Gecko Morphs & Genetics

 Blood tangerines are JMG’s line of tangerines that were started in 2002, and Atomic line tangerines were started by Texas Lizard Connection and later popularized by Matt Baronak (Fig. 17.
 Oberon).
 Oberon came from a Blood Joker x Atomic Clown cross, combining several high end tangerine lines into one.

-Fascio (aka Fasciolatus) - Many breeders will outcross to various subspecies to improve genetic diversity within a line.
+Fasciolatus (fascio) - Many breeders will outcross to various subspecies to improve genetic diversity within a line.
 E.m.m. x E.m.f. crosses tend to have brighter whites, pastel yellows, soft lavenders and a speckled pattern (See Fig. 30 Lorelei below).

 Lavender (aka lavender bold, lavender stripe)

-Like tangerine, Hyper Xanthic and Emerine, Lavender is a color morph that has been line bred over generations to intensify pirple tones throughout the body and is incredibly difficult to breed for, as most juveniles tend to lose their lavender underneath yellow, emerine and tangerine pigments as they develop.
+Like tangerine, Hyper Xanthic and Emerine, Lavender is a color morph that has been line bred over generations to intensify purple tones throughout the body and is incredibly difficult to breed for, as most juveniles tend to lose their lavender underneath yellow, emerine and tangerine pigments as they develop.

 Other lavender lines we work with include the Gecko Gallery line (Fig. 21.
 Skadi) and Dragoon dark and ghost lavenders (Fig. 22.
 Ophelia and Fig. 23.
 Allistar).